ejasquith/vgcm/README.md

 After implementation of each feature and fix, it was tested thoroughly to ensure it was bug free.

+## Linter

+During development, the PEP8 linter included with the Python package in VSCode was used to ensure that all code conformed to Python style guides.

 # Deployment

 In order to run backend Python code, the app has been deployed to [Heroku](https://www.heroku.com).
 There are a number of steps to do this: